zhaokg/Rbeast/README.md

    printbeast(out)
    plotbeast(out)
   ```
 We generated the Matlab mex binary library for Windows and Linux only.
-Mex libraries for other OS systems such as Mac can be compiled from the source code files under "\Rbeast\Source".
+Mex libraries for other OS systems such as Mac can be compiled from the source code files under `Rbeast\Source`.
 If needed, we are happy to work with you to compile for your specific OS or machines.
 Additional information on compilations from the C source is also given below.

 ----
 ## Python